 PRINCIPAL INVESTMENT STRATEGY.
 The trust seeks to achieve its objective through investment in the common and preferred stock of real estate investment trusts and similar real estate-related companies ("REITs") and other companies.
 A REIT is a company that buys, develops, and/or manages income-producing real estate such as apartments, shopping centers, offices, and warehouses.
 REITs typically pool the capital of many investors to purchase one or more forms of real estate.
-The portfolio was selected by Adelante Capital Management LLC, the portfolio consultant.
 The portfolio consultant sought to select stocks of REITs and companies that it believes may provide sustainable and attractive current income and/or the potential for capital appreciation.
 In selecting securities for the portfolio, the portfolio consultant considered, among other factors, the issuers' general financial condition, competitive positioning, management strength and property-type characteristics.
 The portfolio consultant also sought to use its expertise and knowledge to mitigate risk through diversification, credit analysis, economic analysis and review of sector and industry trends.
 Under normal circumstances, at least 80% of the trust's net assets will be invested in REITs.